Last Updated: 8/18/23 | August 18th, 2023

 I started my own podcast, The Offbeat Life, to discuss the stories of the people I met during my travels who were able to become location independent and create their ideal lifestyle.
 I was in awe of their adventurous nature and wanted to inspire myself and others to follow in their footsteps, take more chances, and learn what it takes to create a balanced life.

 As a podcaster and traveler, I often look to other podcasts for inspiration.
-To help you get inspired for your next trip or your foray into nomadic life, here are the 11 best travel podcasts of 2019!
+To help you get inspired for your next trip or your foray into nomadic life, here are the best travel podcasts!

 Hosted by Danielle Desir, this podcast focuses on world travel, paying off debt, and building wealth.
 Danielle gives her audience the confidence to make smart financial decisions that will allow them to accomplish both their travel and financial goals.